scline/CactiTemplate_JuniperNetworks/Security Policy Statistics/readme.txt

 Graphs
 ------
 Security Policy Lookups
-    Shows the ammount of policy lookups tha occured on the security policy. http://www.juniper.net/techpubs/en_US/junos12.1/topics/concept/security-user-role-policy-lookup-understanding.html
+    Shows the amount of policy lookups that occurred on the security policy. http://www.juniper.net/techpubs/en_US/junos12.1/topics/concept/security-user-role-policy-lookup-understanding.html

 Security Policy Sessions
     Shows the number of current active sessions (also known as flows) that a Security Policy is currently using.

 Security Policy Traffic
-    Displays the ammount of traffic currently being processed by a Security Policy.
+    Displays the amount of traffic currently being processed by a Security Policy.
 Please note if the policy is set to drop traffic you will only get Inbound data since the policy drops the outbound traffic (like it should :])

-Security Policy Sessions
+Security Policy Packets
     Same as Traffic graph but instead of Bits per Second this is showing Packet per Second on a Security Policy.